-Republic Wireless now open to everyone, Motorola Defy XT available for pre-orderAlex Wagner - Deputy Managing Editor, News Desk
+Republic Wireless now open to everyone, Motorola Defy XT available for pre-orderAlex Wagner - Editorial Director of News and Content

 Republic Wireless launched a little over a year ago, offering users an unlimited plan for $19 per month and a phone that had built-in support for making calls and sending texts over Wi-Fi.
 The service was in a beta state and only allowed new customers in waves, but today Republic has announced that it's now completely open for everyone.
 Unlimited calls, texts and data are still included for $19 per month, and interested customers can now pre-order the Motorola Deft XT from Republic for $249 plus a $10 start-up fee and taxes.
 Devices are expected to start shipping out in mid-December.

 As for the Defy XT itself, the device features a 3.7-inch 854x480 display and VGA camera on its face, as well as a 5-megapixel shooter around back.
 Also included is a 1GHz processor, 512MB RAM, 1GB ROM, microSD slot and a 1,650mAh battery.
 Running the whole show is Android 2.3 Gingerbread.
 The Defy XT uses Republic's "Hybrid Calling technology" to route things like calls and texts over Wi-Fi when a connection is available and Sprint's 3G network when there isn't a Wi-Fi hotspot around.